crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.11.19 (2025-08-05):**
+    * **Status:** Planning Complete.
+    * **Milestone:** Completed a comprehensive review and redesign of the pBIOS "Live Filter Tuning" workflow.
+All outstanding bugs and UI/UX issues have been analyzed, and a definitive "Reset and Rebuild" plan has been formulated to ensure a stable and correct implementation.
+    * **Design (Filter Pipeline):** Solidified the two-stage filter design.
+The HF stage is now specialized as a "Spike Scraper," and the LF stage is specialized as a "Smoothing Squeegee," each with distinct parameters to target different noise domains.
+    * **Design (UI Workflow):** Finalized the "Guided Tuning" workflow.
+The system will now automatically analyze the signal upon entering the tuning screen and propose a high-quality baseline set of parameters, which the user can then fine-tune.
+    * **Design (UI Layout):** Finalized a new, clean, and data-rich layout for the Live Filter Tuning screen that solves all previous visual conflicts and improves usability.
+    * **Design (Storage):** Formalized the dual-save strategy.
+Essential filter setpoints and calibration models will be saved to the ESP32's internal NVS for fast boot and robust "Limp Mode" operation, while detailed tuning logs will be saved to the SD card for the companion Android app.

 * **v2.11.18 (2025-08-03):**
     * **Status:** Complete.
     * **Milestone:** All major pBIOS diagnostic features are now implemented, stable, and feature-complete.
 The firmware is ready to begin development on the main application's user interface.